AmyHilaire/otequip-info/source/posts/2015-08-22-jay2-cushion.html.markdown

 The base is very firm foam; it has about as much give as polystyrene, but is much more durable.
-Some people wonder at how this firm foam can give such great pressure redistrubtion.
+Some people wonder at how this firm foam can give such great pressure redistribution.
 The answer is the smart design.
 The contouring of the well, its shape and size, takes pressure off the ischial tuberosities (ITs) and tailbone, and shifts the weight-bearing to the greater trochanters (GTs) and the femurs.

 The GTs and the femurs are protected by the layer of softer foam built into the fluid tripad.
 The ITs and tailbone are immersed in a fluid gel.
-The "tripad" is named such because it has three comparments (one for each risk area), which helps to stop the fluid migrating.
+The "tripad" is named such because it has three compartments (one for each risk area), which helps to stop the fluid migrating.
 That said, the fluid can still move about a fair bit.
-Whenever I prescribe this cuchion, I am sure to tell the users that they need to check the fluid every day and push it back towards the middle.
+Whenever I prescribe this cushion, I am sure to tell the users that they need to check the fluid every day and push it back towards the middle.

-The firm base at the front of the cushion is often appeciated by wheelchair users who side-transfer, because they can wriggle their bottom forward and sit well-supported on the front before moving themselves sideways onto the other seat.
+The firm base at the front of the cushion is often appreciated by wheelchair users who side-transfer, because they can wriggle their bottom forward and sit well-supported on the front before moving themselves sideways onto the other seat.